michellecchen/360-cylindrical-panorama/README.md

 ‘matches’; similarity is measured according to a threshold.
 4. Computing a homography: Using a robust method (RANSAC).
 5. Producing a mosaic.

+## Credits
+Part A assignment guidelines from https://inst.eecs.berkeley.edu//~cs194-26/fa17/hw/proj6/partA.html

+Part B assignment guidelines from https://inst.eecs.berkeley.edu//~cs194-26/fa17/hw/proj6/partB.html

+The basecode is written by Wojciech Jarosz, but it is heavily derived from (with permission):

+:information_source: MIT's 6.815/6.865 basecode, written and designed by:
+* Frédo Durand
+* Katherine L. Bouman
+* Gaurav Chaurasia
+* Adrian Vasile Dalca
+* Neal Wadhwa